 One officer returned fire as Bounds retreated into the home.

 When officers did enter the home, they found the mother and nephew — Patricia Marie Bounds, 67, and Sean Patrick Bailes, 19 — dead from gunshot wounds, and the gunman was dead from an apparent self-inflicted gunshot wound.
 Roessler said it was unclear if the officer who fired at the gunman struck him as well.

 Roessler said the shooting stemmed from an "ongoing family issue that escalated."
 Another family member who was in the home when the attack began escaped to a neighbor's house.

 The officers' injuries are not considered life threatening.

 Police say a medical examiner will perform autopsies.

 Authorities have found three people dead inside a Virginia home following a shootout and a standoff.

-A Fairfax County police statement says officers were called Monday night to a home in Burke after a woman reported a family member had threatened her with a gun.
+says officers were called Monday night to a home in Burke after a woman reported a family member had threatened her with a gun.
 One man was able to escape the home and find help.

 The statement says responding officers exchanged gunfire with a man at the home.
 Two officers suffered injuries not considered life-threatening.
 Police say the man then barricaded himself inside.